akondrahman/IaC_Defect_Categ_Revamp/README.md

 3. run the command `docker pull akondrahman/acid-puppet`
 4. run the command `docker run -it --name acid akondrahman/acid-puppet bash`
 5. run the command `cd /ARTIFACT/IaC_Defect_Categ_Revamp/src_categ_revamp/ACID`
 6. To get the results for test repositories it takes *0.8 minutes to complete*. run `python3 main.py`.
-This command will execute ACID for the test scripts.
+This command will execute ACID for the test Puppet scripts.
 Upon completion of the analysis `Ended at: 2020-0X-XX XX:XX:XX`, and `Duration: 0.85513 minutes` will be displayed, which indicates that ACID's execution is complete.
+Resultant output can be found at `/ARTIFACT/OUTPUT/TEST_ONLY_CATEG_OUTPUT_FINAL.csv`.
+The CSV file provides a mapping between a commit and the corresponding defect category.

+> If you are interested in exploring more repositories then run `python3 main.py -x`.
+This command will execute ACID for the more extra test Puppet scripts downloaded from public GitHub.
+Upon completion of the analysis `Ended at: 2020-0X-XX XX:XX:XX`, and `Duration: 9.05 minutes` will be displayed, which indicates that ACID's execution is complete.
+Resultant output can be found at `/ARTIFACT/OUTPUT/EXTRA_TEST_ONLY_CATEG_OUTPUT_FINAL.csv`.
+The CSV file provides a mapping between a commit and the corresponding defect category.

 ### Documentation on ACID's structure